LarsIsHere/KeystonesDB/README.md

 ## Functions

 - `set(key, value, createIfMissing)` - Sets the value of a key.
 If createIfMissing is true it will create the keys if they are missing.
 This value is true by default.
 The key placeholder can hold a path to a key in the form of an array.
 For example:
-If you wanted to set change the value of key5 from "foo" to "foo bar"
+If you wanted to change the value of key5 from "foo" to "foo bar"
 ```json
 {
     "key1": {